-This recipe was first published in November 2021 and edited in Sept 2022.-

 - 1 kg mutton cubes

-- 1/2 cup water Place mutton cubes in pressure cooker.
+- 1 cup water Place mutton cubes in pressure cooker.
 Pour in water.
-Pressure cook for 15 mins.
+Pressure cook on high for 20 mins.
 Release pressure.
-Set aside.
-Keep the liquid as in the water used to pressure cook the mutton as well.
+Set aside both mutton and liquid.

 - 1 large sliced onion